handshake-org/HIPs/HIP-XXXX.md

 The specification currently uses 20 byte hashes in order to fit deeper Urkel proofs into the `UPDATE` data.
-32 byte hashes would be preferable, but would result in significantly lower capacity for SLDs.
+32 byte hashes would be preferable, but would result in significantly lower capacity for dSLDs (an Escher tree using 32 byte hashes will only have capacity for about 100 dSLDs in most proofs under 374 bytes).

 We currently choose `ed25519` for dSLD ownership because of smaller key size (32 bytes) and compatibility with other blockchain systems like Sia.